pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 ## What's Next?

-I'm actively developing this project and have some exciting features coming up soon, such as [built-in checks](https://github.com/pandera-dev/pandera/issues/74), [first-class Dask support](https://docs.dask.org/en/latest/dataframe.html) support, and [yaml schema specification](https://github.com/pandera-dev/pandera/issues/91).
+I'm actively developing this project and have some exciting features coming up soon, such as [built-in checks](https://github.com/pandera-dev/pandera/issues/74), [first-class Dask support](https://docs.dask.org/en/latest/dataframe.html), and [yaml schema specification](https://github.com/pandera-dev/pandera/issues/91).
 If you'd like to contribute to this project, you're welcome to head on over to the [github repo](https://github.com/pandera-dev/pandera)!